LASER SKIN REJUVENATION : REJUVENATING THE SKIN

 photo results after laser resurfacing

-• Pregnancy : not recommended as a precaution.
+• Pregnancy : as a precautionary principle.

-• History of keloid or hypertrophic scarring.
+• History of keloid or hypertrophic scars.

 photo laser treatment for neck and décolleté wrinkles